Skip to main content

 Transition Support Structured parallel billing transition with zero revenue disruption guarantee Not applicable Standard transition without parallel billing or revenue protection guarantees

-Management Overhead Account manager handles all billing operations, minimal practice oversight needed Requires dedicated management time for supervision, HR, and quality control Reduces management burden but may require more oversight than expected
+Management Overhead Account manager handles all billing operations, minimal practice oversight needed Requires significant management time for supervision, HR, and quality control Reduces management burden but may require more oversight than expected

 Strategic Outsourcing Decisions